The members of the MCMP address a broad range of questions from different areas of philosophy. Here is a list of some of them.

 - Is mathematics the science of structures, and if so, in what sense?

-- And: Which role do probabilities play in physics?
+- What role do probabilities play in quantum theory?

 In metaphysics, we ask questions such as: